Snakes and ladders - SoftBank Vision Fund's climbing, sliding valuations | MarketScreener

 Sources: SoftBank and portfolio company documents and filings.

-(Reporting by Anirban Sen and C Nivedita in Bengaluru and Sam Nussey in Tokyo; Additional reporting by Heekyong Yang; Editing by Miyoung Kim and Christopher Cushing)
+(Reporting by Anirban Sen and C Nivedita in Bengaluru and Sam Nussey in Tokyo; Additional reporting by Heekyong Yang; Editing by Miyoung Kim, Christopher Cushing and Himani Sarkar)

 By Anirban Sen and Sam Nussey